 What to bring

-1. Please bring a certificate, receipt, or other documentation from your veterinarian to prove that your cat is up to date on rabies and FVRCP vaccinations.
+1. Please bring a certificate, receipt, or other documentation from your veterinarian showing that your cat is up to date on rabies and FVRCP vaccinations.
 You may also ask your vet’s office to call us with this information before your cat arrives.

 2. We ask that all cats travel to Catnip Hill in a pet carrier.
 This makes check-in and check-out much easier and more secure.